hirnwunde/GCodeAFMotorV2/README.md

 --------------

  - Soft limit switch
-   - every step of the motors will counted and when the machine will move beyond its border the soft-switch will prevent moves
+   - every step of the motors will counted and when the machine will move beyond its border the soft-switch will prevent further moves

  - add support for manual movement of X & Y (four buttons, maybe a fifth for fast move)
  - add servo for Z